 7 Questions Every Expat Should Ask Their Property Developer

 With unlimited property investment opportunities available to expats worldwide, some caution needs to be taken before investing with developers building in the UK property market.
-Below is a comprehensive list of 7 questions every expat should ask before investing with a property developer.
+Below is a comprehensive list of 7 questions every expat should ask their property developer.

 Does the project have planning permission?

-Although a project may appear “ready to go” from the glossy brochures and sales talk, it’s highly important to confirm whether a project has received proper planning permission from the local council before making an initial deposit on a property.
+As the last of the 7 questions every expat should ask their property developer it’s highly important to confirm whether a project has received proper planning permission from the local council before making an initial deposit on a property.
 In many cases, expat investors who have exchanged on a property without planning permission are later notified that the project will undergo significant delays and are advised to withdraw from the contract.
 This means investors will ultimately lose their deposit, ranging from 20-30% of the property’s value.
 Before you make a decision that will determine your financial future, make sure the project in question has undergone all necessary planning permission measures and the accompanying proof is provided to you.

 Can I achieve a mortgage on the property?